Are you interested in law, have attention to detail, good communication skills and a logical mindset? Then, a career as a lawyer could be for you.

 If you are considering becoming a lawyer, this blog will discuss the steps you must take to pursue the profession.

 Find out what lawyers are, what they do, what skills and qualifications they need to succeed, how they advance their careers, and how much they can earn at each step on their career path.

 Also known as an attorney, counsellor, or Counsel, a lawyer is a licensed professional who practices law, provides legal advice, and represents others.

 Working as a lawyer entails putting abstract legal theories and expertise into practice to solve a particular issue or to promote the interest of those who employ lawyers to provide legal services.
 The lawyer's role varies wildly, depending on different legal jurisdictions.

-In a nutshell, a lawyer's job is to listen to a client's problem carefully, discuss their options, give them legal advice, take note of how they want to proceed further and help them understand how the law applies to their case.
+A lawyer listens to a client's problem, discuss options, give legal advice, take note, and help them understand how the law applies to their case.

-2. Major Duties and Tasks of a Lawyer
+2. Primary Duties And Tasks Of A Lawyer

 Interview and meet with clients to understand their needs.